zzstack/electron/docs/api/web-contents.md

 * `minimumLevel` Number
 * `maximumLevel` Number

+Returns `Promise<any>` - A promise that resolves with the result of the method or is rejected if the result of the method is a rejected promise.

 Sets the maximum and minimum pinch-to-zoom level.

 > **NOTE**: Visual zoom is disabled by default in Electron.
 To re-enable it, call: